Lee Torda's Spring 2021 Teaching Site

 ASSIGNMENT DESIGN

-My point all semester long: a really well designed assignment can light a classroom on fire.
+My point all semester: a really well designed assignment can light a classroom on fire.
 One of the last assignments of the semester allows you to design, beginning to end, a meaningful writing/reading experience for potential future students.
 I know that some of you will feel excited about this and some of you will be daunted.
 As you all know, I love assignment design, and I hope that you will come to love it too.

 You should consider the entirety of the semester's thinking and writing and reading as you plan your assignment, in fact, should feel informed by all of it.
 I should be able to tell that you were paying attention when I read it.
 We will have time to talk about this project both in class and in a conference with me.
 I want you to feel as ready to write this as you can.